-(2) Interest reflects anticipated receipt of federal subsidy with respect to Build America Bonds, subject to applying the 6.6% reduction from federal fiscal year 2019 through federal fiscal year 2024.
-For information regarding the effects of sequestration on the federal subsidy payable with respect to the Commission's outstanding Build America Bonds, see "CURRENT RISK FACTORS - Reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration" in this Official Statement.
+(2) Interest reflects anticipated receipt of federal subsidy with respect to Build America Bonds, subject to applying the 6.2% reduction from federal fiscal year 2019 through federal fiscal year 2019.
+Horomation regarding the effects of sequestration on the federal subsidy payable with respect to the Commission's outstanding Build America Bonds, see "CURRENT RISK FACTORS - Reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration" in this Official Statement.

-(3) Reflects the issuance of the 2018B Bonds and the refunding of the 2017B Bonds.
-Does not reflect any future refunding of 2013B, 2014B-1, 2018A-1, or 2018B Turnpike Revenue Bonds (SIFMA Index Notes) prior to their respective maturity dates.
+(3) Does not reflect any future refunding of 2013B, 2014B-1, 2018A-1, or 2018B Turnpike Revenue Bonds (SIFMA Index Notes) prior to their respective maturity dates.
 The Commission expects that it will refund such bonds prior to maturity subject to market conditions at the time.
 See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Future Financing Considerations."